Subject Matter Expert:

 Bursar Refunds: Refunds for tuition, room and board, general deposits, student account credit balances, etc. See the Bursar's website for details.

-Interdepartmental Refunds: When merchandise or services are transacted between University departments via an Internal Service Request (ISR) or by Journal Entry, refunds must be settled via Journal Entry.
+Interdepartmental Refunds: When merchandise or services are transacted between University departments via Journal Entry, refunds must be settled via Journal Entry.